fadado/jqt/docs/content/engine.md

 { color: &Blue; }
 ```

-Warning: you must read the [GPP manual][GPPMAN] if you want to know all the gory details.
+Warning: you must see the [GPP manual][GPPMAN] if you want to know all the gory details.

 #### Skips

+Some fragments of text are skipped during macro expansion, like comments and
-The main use of the preprocessor is to remove comments in the CPP style:
+other delimited strings of characters.
+One use of the preprocessor is to
+remove in CSS files comments in the style of C and C++ languages:

 ```CPP
 /* Block comments */